raineorshine/npm-check-updates/README.md

 Compatibility Issues
 --------------

 - There is an issue with [grunt-shell](https://github.com/sindresorhus/grunt-shell) described in [#119](https://github.com/tjunnone/npm-check-updates/issues/119).
-TLDR; You have to explicitly specify your package.json with `ncu --packageFile package.json`.
+TLDR; You have to explicitly specify your package file with `ncu --packageFile package.json`.

 Problems?
 --------------

 Please [file an issue](https://github.com/tjunnone/npm-check-updates/issues) on github!
 [Contributors](https://github.com/metaraine/) are responsive and happy to assist.

-When filing an issue, always include the dependencies from your package.json (or the output from `npm -g ls --depth=0` if using global mode)!
+When filing an issue, always include the dependencies from your package file (or the output from `npm -g ls --depth=0` if using global mode)!

 Pull requests are welcome, and will not collect dust :)